ask2648/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R

 Lets review the code line by line to explain how to get the tidydataset which has subject and activity means.
 In all we have 30 subjects and each subject has 6 activities.
 So we should have 180 rows of observation plus one additional row for header to list the column variables.
 Comments for the steps are embedded in the code as we scroll down code line by line.

-# R-CODE "run_analysis.R"

 # Load the R-packages dplyr, tidyr
 library(dplyr)